 How is this done?

-Running at 10 seconds per mile slower than your goal race pace will build strength but you have to spend some time going much faster than you intend on racing
+Running at 10 seconds per mile slower than your goal race pace will build strength.
+That being said, you have to spend some time going much faster than you intend on racing

-This is a great workout that you possibly could use in your own training.
-Adjust the pacing and force yourself out of your comfort zone.
+Adjust your pacing and force yourself out of your comfort zone.

 There is no substitute for training at or below goal race pace.